yastn/yastn/docs/source/theory/mps/basics.rst

 Canonical form
 ---------------

 The computational costs associated with matrix product representation are controlled by virtual bond dimensions.
-That means that one wants to use  :ref:`tensor/algebra:Spectral decompositions` which allow for optimal truncation of the MPS.
+That means that one wants to use :ref:`sepctral decomposition<tensor/algebra:spectral decompositions and truncation>` which allow for optimal truncation of the MPS.
 The truncation should be able to keep the most important components and discard those who are of lesser importance. *Canonical decomposition* is integral form for every :ref:`MPS algorithm<theory/mps/basics:Algorithms>`, including energy minimization with DMRG or time evolution with TDVP.
 In those algorithms we act on each MPS tensor separately and we iteratively adjust their form.
 We choose to put MPS in the `canonical form` with respect to *j*-to-*j+1*-th bond.
 In order to do that we split MPS by SVD into two parts representing :math:`D_{j,j+1}` left Schmidt vectors :math:`|L_{0,1\cdots j}\rangle`, :math:`D_{j,j+1}` right Schmidt vectors :math:`|R_{j+1,j+2\cdots N-1}\rangle`, and central matrix :math:`\Lambda_{j,j+1}`.

 ::